The temptations of Twitter: Why social media is still a minefield for journalists

 Breaking News Emails

-Politico editor-in-chief John Harris has spent nearly three-and-a-half decades in American political journalism, building a reputation for himself as a fair and high-minded reporter and, perhaps more importantly, helping to create a media organization that wields significant influence in Washington while commanding the respect of both Democrats and Republicans.
+Politico editor-in-chief John Harris has spent nearly three-and-a-half decades in American political journalism, building a reputation as a fair and principled reporter and, perhaps more important, helping to create a media organization that wields significant influence in Washington while commanding the respect of both Democrats and Republicans.

-So when Harris became a target of conservative criticism last week due to a tweet that the Republican National Committee Chairwoman Ronna McDaniel described as an "offensive statement," and "an example of why distrust in the media is at an all-time high," it left a few of his staffers feeling disappointed and perplexed.
-Some current and former Politico staffers who spoke on the condition of anonymity so they they could speak freely about their employer expressed confusion and disappointment about Harris’ tweet.
+So when Harris became a target of conservative criticism last week because of a tweet that the Republican National Committee Chairwoman Ronna McDaniel described as "offensive" and "an example of why distrust in the media is at an all-time high," it left a few of his staffers feeling disappointed and perplexed.
+Some current and former Politico staff members who spoke on the condition of anonymity so they could speak freely about their employer expressed confusion and disappointment about Harris’ tweet.

 It also served as a reminder of the perils journalists face on Twitter, where there is a temptation to stray from reporting and share jokes and opinions.
-One errant observation, or a thought improperly worded, and a journalist can find that they've inadvertently exposed their own biases to the world — and caused a firestorm in the process.
+One errant observation, or an improperly worded thought, and journalists can find that they've inadvertently exposed their own biases to the world — and caused a firestorm in the process.

-The criticism came quick: Former White House Press Secretary Sean Spicer called it a "partisan attack," while GOP operative Arthur Schwartz said Republicans should not take calls from Harris or his reporters "until this guy is gone from Politico" — critiques that also happened within the Twittersphere.
+The criticism came quick: Former White House Ppess secretary Sean Spicer called it a "partisan attack," while GOP operative Arthur Schwartz said Republicans should not take calls from Harris or his reporters "until this guy is gone from Politico" — critiques that also happened within the Twittersphere.

 Harris later tweeted that he had been misunderstood, and that he only meant to make "a quip" about NBC's headline.